akriese/AlignmentChallenge/README.md

 # AlignmentChallenge

-This is a project from my third semester in my bachelor.
+This is a project from my third semester in my Bioinformatics bachelor.

 ## Brief
-The challenge is to compute the sum of all scores of all pairwise alignments of 1000 DNA sequences of length 150 each as fast as possible.
+The challenge is to compute the sum of scores of all pairwise alignments of 1000 DNA sequences of length 150 each as fast as possible.

 The score shall be computed with the [Needleman-Wunsch-Algorithm](https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm).
-Using multithreading and SSE-Instructions was allowed.
+Using multithreading and SSE-Instructions (up to sse4.2) was allowed.
 More information on the challenge can be found in the original task "challenge_task.txt".

 ## Files